 Vinyl siding is a practical solution for building or renovating where minimal maintenance is a priority.
 It's a budget-friendly choice, compared to much more expensive exterior materials, like real wood or stone.
 Because vinyl siding is impervious to rotting and to insect infestation, it can last up to 40 years.
 One caveat is that although vinyl siding itself cannot rot or become infested, moisture can enter between siding sheets, promoting rotting and insect infestation of a home's support structures.

-Advantages of Vinyl Siding
+Advantages of Vinyl Siding for Homes

 - Wide selection of colors, textures, and patterns